K.R. Mangalam University

-K. R. Mangalam University, is a private university located in Gurugram district, India.
-The university was established in 2013 by the K. R. Mangalam Group through the Haryana Private Universities (Amendment) Act, 2013.
+K. R. Mangalam University, a NAAC A–accredited private university is located in Gurugram district, India.
+The university was established in 2013 by the K.R.
+Mangalam Group through the Haryana Private Universities (Amendment) Act, 2013.
 The university is approved by the University Grants Commission (UGC) and is competent to award degrees as instructed by the UGC under section 22 of the UGC Act, 1956.

 Campus

 The K.R.
 Mangalam University campus is located on Sohna Road, Gurugram, Haryana.
-A campus of 28 acre is 39.9 km away from Indira Gandhi International Airport via NH248A and NH48.
+A campus of over 35 acre is 39.9 km away from Indira Gandhi International Airport via NH248A and NH48.
 The university is between the Aravalli Hills and is connected with the National Capital Region within proximity.
 Facilities at KRMU include a library, Amphitheatre classrooms, conference rooms, computer labs, an engineering kitchen, subsidized buses, and a Wi-Fi enabled campus.

 K.R.
 Mangalam University has a separate girls' and boys' hostel with full-time security.
 The campus provides a designated area for extra-curricular activities, such as a football field, cricket pitch, badminton and tennis courts, an indoor sports area, theatre space, and more.
 The university also has a gym.
 The campus is fully secured under 24x7 camera surveillance and security guards.
-More than 15 buses provide transportation around the capital.
+More than 100 buses provide transportation around the capital.
 KRMU also has an ambulance, doctor-on-call and fire engine to respond to emergencies.